 For the City of Brownsville, our top priority is the health and safety of our community.
 We are working quickly to implement measures to protect citizens from COVID-19 and provide the best information available.

-The vaccination event will be held at the Texas Southmost College ITEC Center located at 301 Mexico Blvd., Brownsville, Texas.
+The COVID-19 Vaccination Clinic will be held at the Texas Southmost College ITEC Center located at 301 Mexico Blvd., Brownsville, Texas 78520.

 Help Us in the Fight Against Coronavirus

 The City of Brownsville Covid-19 Dashboard is a tool to use when navigating the reopening of our community.
 This Dashboard provides current information on Covid-19 cases and how the virus is impacting different areas of the city.

 The city attempts to keep the data up-to-date.
 However, information is updated frequently and comes from different sources.

 The Dashboard might vary slightly from other websites and sources containing similar information.
 (Updated 01/23/21)

 COVID-19 Threat Matrix

 The Brownsville COVID-19 Threat Matrix is currently at Level Two.
 Residents should remain vigilant, continue to wear masks, stay six feet apart from others, and wash hands frequently.

 Protect Yourself from Coronavirus